Boomer Century: 1946-2046

-A world-class PBS documentary, The Boomer Century: 1946–2046, conceptualized by Age Wave, hosted by Ken Dychtwald, produced by Emmy-award winner Alexandria Productions, written by Academy-award winner Mark Harris, and underwritten by The Vanguard Group, premiered nationally on PBS on March 28, 2007.
+A world-class public television documentary, The Boomer Century: 1946–2046, conceptualized by Age Wave, hosted by Ken Dychtwald, produced by Emmy-award winner Alexandria Productions, written by Academy-award winner Mark Harris, and underwritten by The Vanguard Group, premiered nationally on PBS on March 28, 2007.

 This enlightening and entertaining special is the portrait of a generation that has dominated society from the moment it was born, kicking and screaming, in the forties, fifties, and sixties.
 Boomers have redefined every stage of life they have passed through, and they will continue to rewrite the rules as they enter the second half of their lives.
 The series covers the past, present, and future as the boomers transform into a massive age wave.
 Part nostalgia, part sociology, part psychology, and part demography, this original series will captivate viewers as they learn.

 Ken Dychtwald, as curator, takes the audience on an exclusive VIP tour of his depiction of this world in an exhibition hall.
 Together we will wander through it, examine it, and try to make sense of it.
 You will see icons of the generation—Cub Scouts from the 50s, Vietnam vets, yuppies, hippies, and astronauts.
 Artifacts, graphic images, recreated rooms or precreated projections of the future will be displayed to illustrate the core elements of Ken’s message.
 Featured interviews include learned experts from the fields of sociology, gerontology, demography, and psychology, as well as outstanding individuals from the generation and those who have profoundly affected the generation.